-Today is a different topic from our usual topics here at the Nerd Den; today we’re talking about the technological advancement in Medical and Science.
-We’re entering into an age where the impossible is becoming possible.
-Take for example the Artificial Heart, originally was thought up from a Soviet Scientist in 1937 by the name of Vladimir Demikhov, who used it to transplant it into a dog.
+Today is a different topic from our usual topics here at Red’s Nerd Den; today we’re talking about the technological advancement in Medical and Science.
+We’re entering an age where the impossible is becoming possible.
+Take for example the Artificial Heart, originally was thought up by a Soviet Scientist in 1937 by the name of Vladimir Demikhov, who used it to transplant it into a dog.

 Fifteen years later on July 15th, 1952 at Harper University Hospital at the Wayne State University in Michigan, 41-year-old Henry Opitek was suffering from shortness of breath, but made Medical History; he would receive the first mechanical heart called The Dodrill-GMR Heart Machine and with it would be considered the first working Operational Mechanical Heart.
 The surgery was a success!
 And Mr. Opitek was the first recipient of the Dodrill-GMR, before this surgery it was an ongoing experiment on young male cows at the Hershey Research Facility in Hershey, PA during the 1970s.
 A year later in 1953, a man by the name of John Heysham Gibbon brought to the world, Medical world a new invention called the Heart and Lung Machine.
 This machine would take over for the Heart and Lungs during the surgery, it would maintain the circulation of blood and oxygen content of the Patient’s body.